 If you want a softer, distressed style, use sandpaper or razor to remove bits of cotton around the waistline, on the pockets, and on the edges.
 Carefully rubbing or shaving those areas will lighten the color.

-Step #8 - Wash and Dry
+Step 7 - Wash the Jeans

 How To Distress Jeans - Tips & Tricks